Last updated: January 2026 · 8 min read

 Solar / Photovoltaic Permit Costs and Fees in San Jose

-San Jose implements a flat solar permit fee of $350, supplemented by additional administrative charges.
-Plan check fees run $395 per hour with a minimum one-hour requirement.
-Inspections cost $442 per hour, also with a one-hour minimum charge.
-A technology fee of 3% will be applied to total permit fees.
-Contractors should budget approximately $750-$1,200 for complete permit processing.
+San Jose implements a structured fee system for solar permits with a flat fee of $350 for most residential installations.
+Additional costs include plan check fees at $395 per hour, with a minimum one-hour requirement.
+Inspection rates are set at $442 per hour, also with a one-hour minimum.
+A technology fee of 3% will be applied to the total permit fees.
+Actual costs may vary based on system complexity and required engineering review.

 How Long Does Solar / Photovoltaic Permit Approval Take